sel3-2023-group-01/sel3-2023-group-01.github.io/content/controller/index.md

 We use [StableBaselines](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html) as the framework for our PPO reinforcement learning.
 This allows us to perform PPO without having to fully implement this ourselves.
 We use PPO with a mutli-input policy and a ReLu activation function.

-This wasn't very succesful, as this algorithm (and deep RL algorithm in general) are very sensitive, and thus hard to get it to actually learn something.
+This wasn't very succesful, as this algorithm (and deep RL algorithm in general) are very sensitive and thus hard to get it to actually learn something.

 ## What now?
 Now we were ready to give the project some more thought and do some experiments.
 We'll explain the 3 important parts of RL: observations, actions and rewards.
 And what we changed for the PPO to work